itshuiyi/LearningGitP2/README.md

 # LearningGit

-This changes will only be applied on local.
+This changes will only be applied on local PC.